udit-rai/Cybersecurity_Courses/README.md

 ## 📌 Overview

-This repository contains a collection of cybersecurity training slides originally developed for multi-day workshops.
+This repository contains a collection of cybersecurity training slides originally developed for live in-person workshops.
 These materials were created as part of my previous role, where I led the design and development of both cybersecurity content and solutions.

 While the company has since shifted its focus to AI and benched the series, I’ve received permission to release **modified versions** of the slides here.